 Proton Pulse uses head tracking to control a paddle around the game screen.
 Sounds like Pong right?
 Well, the core concept is similar, but this is certainly the most extreme version of Pong ever created!
 Your objective is to bounce various objects back to where they came from.
 Certainly a great game for showcasing what Cardboard is capable of, and at only $2, it’s worth picking up and will help fund the studios future game development efforts as well.

 BattleZ VR is a first person zombie shooter, that also happens to have dragons thrown in for some reason that I’m sure makes complete sense — or not.
 As you’d expect, the story mode is pretty light and the gameplay is pretty basic, with you utilizing the headset in conjunction with a special “realcontrol’ remote, which you can buy or build yourself.
 In addition to single player shooting, there’s also an online mode too.
-Aside from the costs of buying/building your controller, the game is absolutely free.
+Aside from the costs of buying/building your controller, t Google Cardboard apps is absolutely free.

 End Space VR is a space shooter that places you in the cockpit as you take on enemies in outer space fights.
 The game is endless in nature, and as you progress you’ll be put through various waves of increasingly difficult enemies.
 The game also gives you the power to upgrade your ship along the way and more.
 Best of all, there are no in-app purchases and this is probably one of the most well thought out Cardboard VR games on the market.

-So that’s just some of our favorites.
+So that’s just some of our favorite Google Cardboard apps.
 Did we miss any good ones?
 Tell us in the comments below what games or apps you enjoyed the most or the ones you think we missed.